ellisunconference2023/ellisunconference2023.github.io/README.md

 3. **Poster session** - bring your posters - ICML and  others.

 ### Tuesday to Thursday:
-Thematic workshops will be organized to present the participants accepted papers and works that are presented at ICML.
+Thematic workshops will be organized to present the participants' accepted papers and works that are presented at ICML.

 Each workshop will be organized in 2 sessions, one in the morning 10:30-12:30, and one in the afternoon, 14:30-16:30.